Spring-Kotlin Integration

 Plugin Setup

-plugin is configured in scripts/kotlin.gradle
+The allopen plugin is configured in scripts/kotlin.gradle:

 apply plugin: "org.jetbrains.kotlin.plugin.allopen"